The Consul General

-Services provided by the Consulate's Legal and Consular Section include issuing of passports and visas, providing advice on laws related to German citizenship, German pension and other welfare matters and providing advice and help to stranded German tourists.
+Services provided by the Legal and Consular Section include issuing passports and visas, providing advice on laws related to German citizenship, German pension and other welfare matters and providing advice and help for stranded German tourists.
 Additional services include certification of photocopied documents and signatures as well as notarial recording of documents for official and legal purposes, including affidavits, applications for a certificate of inheritance and pre-nuptial agreements.
 Consular staff also attempts to provide information on other legal and consular matters wherever possible.

 The Political Section

 The Political Section of the Consulate General keeps the German Federal Government informed about the domestic affairs in the Hong Kong SAR and the Macau SAR.
 It maintains a close relationship with Hong Kong's Legislative Council, Macau's Legislative Assembly, and various political institutions and independent organisations.
 The main focus lies on the principle “one country, two systems” in these two Special Administrative Regions of the People’s Republic of China.

 The Protocol Unit is also part of the Political Section.
 It looks after the organisation of visits of high-ranking government officials, parliamentarians, economic delegations as well as cultural representatives.

 Contact the Political Section